How to Immunise your Children for the Cold and Flu Season

 What if immunisation leads to fever?

-After an immunisation, about 10 to 15 per cent of children develop a mild fever.
+After an immunisation, some children develop a mild fever.
 It doesn't mean they're sick, but it shows that their immune system is learning how to recognise and destroy the virus or bacteria they were immunised against.

-However, the fever can make children uncomfortable. "[In this case], giving simple analgesia is appropriate," says Konradsdottir.
-A product containing ibuprofen, a common analgesic, may be just what the doctor ordered.
-Nurofen for Children* contains ibuprofen and helps reduce your child's temperature.
-It also helps relieve any pain they might experience at the immunisation injection site.
+However, the fever can make children uncomfortable. "[In this case], giving [a] simple [antipyretic which reduces fever] is appropriate," says Konradsdottir.
+A product containing ibuprofen, a common [antipyretic and] analgesic (which reduces pain), may be just what the child health expert ordered.
+Nurofen for Children contains ibuprofen and helps reduce your child's temperature.
 If they're very unwell, check with your doctor.

-Although immunisation can't help protect us from colds, this modern miracle does help protect our children from many distressing and serious diseases.
+Although immunisation can't help protect us from colds, modern science does help protect our children from many distressing and serious diseases.
 Keeping up to date with immunisations helps our families stay healthy during the cooler months – and all year round.